Ali Fuseini

-Ali Fuseini (born 7 December 1988) is a Ghanaian semi-professional footballer who plays as a defensive midfielder for VCD Athletic.
+Ali Fuseini (born 7 December 1988) is a Ghanaian former professional footballer who played as a defensive midfielder.

 Career

 Millwall

 He joined Millwall from Sunday league football and made his first-team debut against Gillingham on 12 September 2006.
 Although he was an unused sub on that occasion, he since went on to make several more appearances for the first team.

 Fuseini discovered he had a talent for football while at school, and was soon playing in midfield for Sunday league team Dulmore Albion, based in Brockley Rise.
 It was there he was seen by Millwall scout Jamie Martin, who signed him up for a scholarship aged 16.
 Fuseini tore a medial knee ligament in his first season as an under-18, and missed almost two months of football.

 A senior appearance for Millwall in the pre-season friendly at Crawley Town on 15 August followed, with Fuseini earning praise from then-manager Nigel Spackman, who watched the game.
 He then played the first three reserve games of the season, scoring against Wycombe Wanderers.
 Millwall's opening few results went badly, so Spackman called up Fuseini to the Millwall first team squad.

 In the 2007–08 season, Fuseini scored his first goal for the Lions, in a 2–1 defeat at Bristol Rovers.
 However, after Millwall signed midfielder Jimmy Abdou, Fuseini was mainly used as a substitute.
 Fuseini was part of the Millwall squad which got to the playoff final during the 2008–09 season after beating Leeds United in the playoff semi-finals, Millwall went on to lose against Scunthorpe United.
 The following season, Fuseini played a bit part role in the Millwall squad got promoted at the end of the 2009–10 season after beating Swindon Town in the play-off final.
 But after gaining promotion to the Championship, Fuseini's contract wasn't renewed by Millwall.
 Shortly after leaving Millwall, he had a short trial with Leeds United.
 On 23 July, he played as a trialist for Crystal Palace against Exeter City, starting the game in central midfield before switching to left back in the second.
 On 4 August, Sky Sports reported that Leeds were considering offering Fuseini a contract.

 In September 2010, he joined Leyton Orient on trial, appearing four times for the reserve team in the course of a month-long trial.